About Me

 The Suffolk/Norfolk coast is famous for its shape-shifting shorelines that give rise to a feeling of constant change and impermanence.
 Going inland, there are numerous picturesque villages that nestle within a gently undulating landscape crossing which, are many rivers, streams and ditches.
 Abbo, the chronicler of Saint Edmund described East Anglia as a ‘water-girdled’ land.

 My passion is walking and being out in the countryside.
 I love to explore the footpaths, the holloways and the old hedge and tree lined tracks of times past that would have connected the villages and churches.
 I’m often scouring the Ordnance Survey maps in search of old lanes, moats, ridges and ‘grindles’, on the look-out for new areas to explore and spot intriguing place, lane and track names that give clues to fascinating pasts.
-The area is also full of enchanting medieval churches, (in Suffolk, one word to describe the county would be ‘Selig’, meaning ‘sacred’), so you are never too far from history and the mysteries of former times where our imaginations can flourish.
+The area is also full of enchanting medieval churches, (in Suffolk, one word to describe the county would be ‘Selig’, meaning ‘sacred’), so you are never too far from history and the mysteries of former times where imagination can flourish.

 My latest works